-The scariest tale stems from the ladies restroom at the pub level, where so many women have reported being locked inside the stall that the owners opted to remove the door’s lock!
+The scariest tale stems from the ladies restroom at the pub level.
+So many women reported being locked inside the bathroom stall that the owners finally removed the door’s lock!

 Even with the lock removed, many women still struggle with opening the door.

-The photo above shows what the house looked like in 1936, before any of the pretty exterior landscaping was added.
+The photo above shows what the house looked like in 1936, before they added any of the pretty exterior landscaping.
 This photo was also taken before the area to the left of the front entry was excavated to add an entry to the downstairs tavern.

 The Olde Pink House | 23 Abercorn, Savannah, Georgia 31401

-This home was built in the 1840s by Francis Sorrel, who lived there with his wife, Matilda.
+This home was built by Francis Sorrel in the 1840s.
+He lived there with his wife, Matilda.